SmithBWare89/ollie-williams-weather/readme.md

 ## Description
 This particular project is an ode to one of my favorite Family Guy characters, Ollie Williams.
 If you weren't aware, Ollie Williams is a meteorologist on the fictional hit television show "Family Guy."
 He provides a quick bit of comic relief that always amused me so when this project came up in my boot camp there was only one name that came to mind - Ollie.
 I hope that you enjoy this app, it's functionality, and the useful bits of information that it provides for you.
 I'm still very new in my journey as a developer but I wanted this to be a great representation of not only my skills but my ability to utilize the resources around me.
 Enjoy!

+**Update** I've since refactored this project to use AngularJs, RxJs, and Tailwind CSS to create a similar experience.
+To add additional security to the API component of this project, I've created a backend that's hosted

 ## Acceptance Criteria
 - GIVEN a weather dashboard with form inputs
 - WHEN I search for a city